If you want to start producing cannabis at home, you must take care of all aspects of cultivation yourself.

 Stages: Life Cycle from Germination to Harvest

-There are several phases during cannabis seeds life cycle.
+There are 4 weed plant stages during cannabis seeds life cycle.

 By adequately understanding these stages, you can make better decisions regarding what you need to do in order to get highest possible yield from seeds.